Centre Party (Finland): Kekkonen, the centrist statesman

-In 1956, Urho Kekkonen, the candidate of the Agrarian League, was elected President of Finland after serving as Prime Minister several times and remained President until 1982.
+In 1956, Urho Kekkonen, the candidate of the Agrarian League, was elected President of Finland after serving as prime minister several times and remained president until 1982.
 Kekkonen continued the active neutrality policy of his predecessor Juho Kusti Paasikivi, a doctrine which came to be known as the Paasikivi–Kekkonen line.
 Under it, Finland retained its independence while being able to trade with NATO members and those of the Warsaw Pact.

 Pressure of populism

-Veikko Vennamo, a vocal Agrarian politician, ran into serious disagreement particularly with the then-Party Secretary of the Agrarian Party Arvo Korsimo, who was excluded from the parliamentary group.
+Veikko Vennamo, a vocal agrarian politician, ran into serious disagreement particularly with the then-Party Secretary of the Agrarian Party Arvo Korsimo, who was excluded from the parliamentary group.
 As a result, Vennamo immediately started building his own organisation in 1959 and founded a new party, the Finnish Rural Party (Suomen maaseudun puolue, SMP).
 Vennamo was a populist and became a critic of Kekkonen and political corruption within the old parties, particularly the Agrarian League.
 Although this party had some success, it was essentially tied to Veikko Vennamo's person.
 His son Pekka Vennamo was able to raise the party to new success and into government in 1983, but after this the Rural Party's support declined steadily and eventually the party went bankrupt in 1995.
 Immediately after this, the right-wing populist Finns Party (Perussuomalaiset) was founded by former members of SMP.

-Transformation to the Centre Party
+Transformation into the Centre Party

 In 1965, the party changed its name to the Centre Party (Keskustapuolue) and in 1988 took its current Centre Party of Finland name (Suomen Keskusta).
 Despite urbanisation of Finland and a temporary nadir in support, the party managed to continue to attract voters.

 The Liberal People's Party (LKP) became a member party of the Centre Party in 1982.
 The two separated again after the success of the Liberal People's Party in the 1985 Swedish general election.

 Division over EU membership

 The Centre Party was a key player in making the decision to apply for Finnish EU membership in 1992.
 As the leading governing party, its support for the application was crucial.
 The party itself, both leadership and supporters, was far from united on the issue.
 In the Parliament, 22 out of 55 Centre MPs voted against the application.
-In June 1994, the party congress decided to support EU membership (by 1607 votes to 834), but only after the Prime Minister and Party Chairman Esko Aho threatened to resign if the party were to oppose the membership.
+In June 1994, the party congress decided to support EU membership (by 1607 votes to 834), but only after the Prime Minister and Party Chair Esko Aho threatened to resign if the party were to oppose the membership.

-The centrist tradition of defending equal political and economic rights for peripheral areas was reflected in the internal resistance that opposed chairman Aho's ambitions to lead Finland to the EU.
+The centrist tradition of defending equal political and economic rights for peripheral areas was reflected in the internal resistance that opposed chairperson Aho's ambitions to lead Finland into the EU.
 The Centre Party was in opposition from 1995 to 2003 and opposed adopting the euro as Finland's currency.
-However, the party accepted the euro after regaining power in 2003.
+The party accepted the euro after regaining power in 2003.